-On December 31, 2009, Ghana enacted legislation requiring a minimum rate of \$0.19 per minute for terminating international calls into Ghana, significantly increasing the cost of terminating international calls into the country from approximately \$0.07 per minute for fixed networks and \$0.13 per minute for mobile networks.
+On December 31, 2009, Ghana enacted legislation requiring a minimum rate of \$0.19 per minute for terminating international calls into Ghana, significantly increasing the cost of terminating international calls into the country from the prior levels of approximately \$0.07 per minute for fixed networks and \$0.13 per minute for mobile networks.
 All local and international calls are subject to a tax of \$0.06 per minute.